-I am currently a second-year PhD student in Computer Science based at the Alan Turing Institute in London.
+I am currently a third-year PhD student in Computer Science based at the Alan Turing Institute in London.
 My research interests include information retrieval and computer-assisted language learning.
-In my PhD project, I am exploring machine learning algorithms for community-based question answering and text summarisation.
+In my PhD project, I am developing machine learning algorithms for community-based question answering and text summarisation.
 I am particularly interested in applying these methods in real-world educational applications.

-- Nicole Peinelt, Maria Liakata, Shu-Kai Hsieh: ClassifierGuesser - A Context-based Classifier Prediction System for Chinese Language Learners.
-IJCNLP (System Demonstrations) 2017: 41-44.
+- Nicole Peinelt, Maria Liakata, Shu-Kai Hsieh (2017): ClassifierGuesser - A Context-based Classifier Prediction System for Chinese Language Learners.
+Proceedings of IJCNLP 2017 (System Demonstrations), pages 41-44.
 [PDF]

-- I am co-organising the Natural Language Processing Reading Group at the Alan Turing Institute.
+- I am organising the Natural Language Processing Reading Group at the Alan Turing Institute.